-Even with the euro continuing to be so strong against the dollar, for the last few years those Americans who can still afford to splurge for a special holiday can do so by finding the very best
+Even with the euro remaining strong against the dollar, for the last few years those Americans who can still afford to splurge for a special holiday can do so by finding the very best

-means for living comfortably and saving money and eating well.
+means for living comfortably and saving money while eating very well.

 For many years my husband and I spent a week or so in Paris, where I had lived in my youth, to catch up with friends, who unfortunately for us did not live in apartments big enough to put us up.
 Instead we stayed in inexpensive

-hotels and when not invited by our friends for dinner, ate all our meals in restaurants or smuggled prepared food from a local “traiteur” into our tiny cramped rooms.
+hotels.
+When not invited by our friends for dinner, we ate all our meals in restaurants or smuggled prepared food from a local “traiteur” into our tiny cramped rooms.
 Not that we complained—but nonetheless our stay

 always ended up costing more than we had anticipated.

-Perhaps it took these years of the “Great Recession,” for us to get smarter.
+Perhaps it took the years of the “Great Recession,” for us to get smarter.

-Renting an apartment in Paris is not only a way to save money and extend one’s stay but also to get to know a neighborhood, pretend, at least, to be living like a Parisian by shopping where everyone shops for food and
+Renting an apartment in Paris is not only a way to save money and extend one’s stay but also to get to know a neighborhood, while pretending, at least, to be living like a Parisian.
+You can go shopping where everyone shops for food and

-machines, coffee makers, etc), well designed bathrooms with plenty of linens, to Internet access and local phone service and television.
+machines, coffee makers, etc), well designed bathrooms with plenty of linens, to WiFi access with local phone service and television.